microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     b.
 Password: **demo\@pass123**

 5. You will be presented with a Remote Desktop Connection warning because of a certificate trust issue.
-Click **Yes** to continue with the connection.
+Select **Yes** to continue with the connection.

     ![The Remote Desktop Connection dialog box displays, warning you that the remote computer\'s identity cannot be verified, and asking you if you want to connect anyway.
 The Don\'t ask me again for connections to this computer is selected, as is the Yes button at the bottom.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image62.png "Remote Desktop Connection warning dialog box")

 6. When logging on for the first time, you will see a prompt on the right asking about network discovery.
-Click **No**.
+Select **No**.

     ![The Networks prompt asks if you want to find other computers, devices and content automatically.
 The No button is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image15.png "Networks prompt")

 7. Notice that Server Manager opens by default.
-On the left, click **Local Server**.
+Choose **Local Server**.

     ![Local Server is selected on the Server Manager menu.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image63.png "Server Manager menu")

-8. On the right side of the pane, click **On** by **IE Enhanced Security Configuration**.
+1. On the pane, select **On** by **IE Enhanced Security Configuration**.

     ![IE Enhanced Security Configuration is set to On, and is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image64.png "Under Essentials")

-9. Change to **Off** for Administrators, and click **OK**.
+9. Change to **Off** for Administrators, and select **OK**.

     ![In the Internet Explorer Enhanced Security Configuration dialog box, the Administrators Off radio button is selected, and the OK button is selected as well.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image18.png "Internet Explorer Enhanced Security Configuration")